Meetings

 General meetings of the Mearns Club are held at 7:00 pm on the second Monday of every month from September through May (except February).
 At club meetings, a club member or an outside speaker gives a presentation about his or her birding travels or studies.

 Are you interested in making a presentation to our club?
-If so, please contact Program Chair Don Aitchison at jdaitchison73@gmail.com.
+If so, please contact us at mearnsbirdclub@gmail.com.
 A small stipend is available for nonmembers.

 Red-throated Loon, George’s Island Park.
 Photo by Maryangela Buskey.